Cherry Blossoms and Airplanes: The Best Places to Visit in Narita

 Visiting hours: 9:00-16:00

-Originally, many kappa lived in the pool of this stream, and there are many stories of them frightening people and playing tricks on them.
-The gently flowing Kappa Pool is covered in thick vegetation, making it feel like a kappa could appear at any time.
+Originally, many kappa lived in the pool of this stream, and there are many stories of them frightening people and causing mischief.
+The gently flowing Kappa Pool is covered with thick bushes, giving the impression that a kappa could appear at any moment.

-On the banks of Kappa Pool, there are two kappa statues and a shrine dedicated to the goddess of milk, and it is said that if pregnant women make a prayer for breastfeeding, their prayers will come true.
+On the shore of Kappa Pool, there are two kappa statues and a shrine dedicated to the goddess of milk, and it is said that if pregnant women pray for breast milk, their wishes will come true.

 When making a wish, it is customary to make a breast shape out of red cloth and place it in this shrine.